Thomas-Selin/BTH-Machine-learning-engineering-project-Group-2/README.md

 # RAG Chat Bot - Group 2 Machine learning engineering @ BTH

+The project report for this project can be found in the file [Project Report](Project_report.pdf).

 This project has been a part of the university course Machine learning engineering at Blekinge Institute of Technology during 2024.

 This project has 4 main parts: